cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

 </CodeGroup>

-You always get the same value, as many times as you try.
+You should always get the same value, no matter how many times you try.
 That's because the chain has stopped.
 For instance:

 ```txt
 1180